Interpreting the Second-Order Effects of Neurons in CLIP: Limitations and discussion

 \section{Limitations and discussion}

-We analyzed the second-order effects of neurons on the CLIP representation and used our understanding to perform zero-shot segmentation, discover image concepts, and generate adversarial images.
+We analyzed the second-order effects of neurons on the CLIP representation and used our understanding to perform zero-shot segmentation and generate adversarial images.
 We present mechanisms that we did not analyze in our investigation and conclude with a discussion of broader impact and future directions.

 \textbf{Neuron-attention maps mechanisms.} We investigated how the neurons flow through individual consecutive attention \textit{values}, and ignored the effect of neurons on consecutive queries and keys in the attention mechanism.
 Investigating these effects will allow us to find neurons that modify the attention map patterns.
 We leave it for future work.